-Results for books and ebooks are often higher in Summon than the Catalogue as Summon is retrieving relevant articles or chapters within books.
+Results for books and ebooks are high in Carleton Discovery - Primo VE as this search tool retrieves relevant articles or chapters within books.

-If something is available in paper copy in the library Summon will give you the floor location and the call number (which you need in order to find the item on the shelf).
+If something is available in paper copy in the library Carleton Discovery - Primo VE will give you the floor location and the call number (which you need in order to find the item on the shelf).
 If something is available online, click on the "Full-text online" link.

-Use the CATALOGUE to find books, government documents, conference proceedings, and journals.
-Only the titles of journals are included in the catalogue: use the databases to search for individual article titles.
+Use Carleton Discovery - Primo VE to find books, government documents, conference proceedings, and journals.
+Only the titles of journals are included in Carleton Discovery - Primo VE: use the databases to search for individual article titles.

 If you know the title of the item you seek, perform a TITLE search.